FAQ

 How to troubleshoot your build in case of errors

-Read this page or join us on Redox Chat.
+Read the Troubleshooting page or join us on the Redox Chat.

 How to report bugs on Redox

-Read this page and check the GitLab Issues to see if your problem was reported.
+Read the Creating Proper Bug Reports page and check the GitLab Issues to see if your problem was reported.

 How do I contribute to Redox?